RajuParla/CS678_FinalProject/README.md

 ## Helper file 2

 This file encompasses various data processing tasks for the datasets.
 It employs the Google Translate API to automatically translate a specified percentage of sentences within the dataset into multiple target languages, including French, Spanish, German, Japanese, and Chinese.
+(Used for data augmentation)
 Additionally, the code includes functionalities to split the dataset into distinct training and testing sets, preserving them as separate files.
+(Used for huge datasets)
-Another feature involves the removal of emojis from the text in training datasets.
+Another feature involves the removal of emojis, urls from the text in the datasets.
 Furthermore, the project facilitates the conversion of a designated folder into a zip file, streamlining data organization.
 Lastly, it offers a utility for converting CSV files within a specified folder to the TSV format, enhancing compatibility and standardization across datasets.
+(The train, test files should be in tsv format only.
+Furthermore, the train, test files should have the corresponding folder names at the start)